The Asset Tracing and Recovery Review: Monaco

 i Conflict of law and choice of law in fraud claims

-The new Code of Private International Law codifies jurisdiction in civil matters.
+The 2017 Code of Private International Law codifies jurisdiction in civil matters.
 Monaco will have jurisdiction over any defendant domiciled in the principality, and in the following cases:

 - in contract matters where the delivery of goods or services takes place in the principality;